azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Arrived to the result that the optimized Multivariate Linear Model is the best model for the data and reached a very low error rate of 0.022%.
   * Did the data visualization of the water level data prediction.

-* Positioning Software Based on Low Energy Bluetooth
-  * Built up a software with Java which can show the position of an object, using RSSI propagation model to calculate the distance between the object and the anchor.
-  * Applied Kalman filter on RSSI to improve the algorithm, ignored some measuring of RSSI which are larger than a threshold to let the closest anchors measure the distance.
-  * Used MATLAB to simulate the results of the new algorithm, reached high accuracy of positioning.